grinnell-cs/csc151-dh/_eboards/eboard13-2.md

   of Carleton College.
 * ANYTIME: Visit the current exhibit in the Grinnell Art Museum.
   (At least 15 min.)
+* SOMETIME THIS WEEKEND: Popcorn House Movie (only one)
-* SATURDAY: Men's Tennis at the Field House
+* SATURDAY: Men's Tennis at the Field House at 2pm
 * SUNDAY: Mentor Session

 ### Other Upcoming Activities